 1. Participants reduce their formal and informal contact with police at a higher level than those of a similar group

 2. Young person's criminogenic risk factors are reduced

 3. Young person's participation and attendance in education or employment has improved

 4. Family interactions strengthened where appropriate or the young person has increased support from other positive role models

 5. Young person and family have increased access to and awareness of support services

 The Bureau of Crime Statistics and Research has commenced a randomised control trial (RCT) which is considered the gold standard of evaluations, and the most robust evaluation method to assess the impact of Youth on Track in reoffending for outcome 1.
 The evaluation report will be completed in 2020.

-The Department of Justice also engaged the Cultural and Indigenous Research Centre Australia (CIRCA) to conduct a social outcome evaluation of Youth on Track for outcomes 2-5, completed in April 2017.
+The Department of Communities and Justice, Youth Justice NSW also engaged the Cultural and Indigenous Research Centre Australia (CIRCA) to conduct a social outcome evaluation of Youth on Track for outcomes 2-5, completed in April 2017.

-In the meantime, the Department measures three indicators on a quarterly basis.
+In the meantime, Youth Justice NSW measures ten indicators on a quarterly basis.
 The measures show promising initial results in relation to reduction of contact with police and a drop in the offending risk for more than 50% of those who engaged in the scheme for three months.
 Snapshot of Youth on Track referrals, participants and outcomes [PDF 1.4MB] are available.